seanblong/embedmd/README.md

 The embedded content starts at the first line that matches `/start regexp/` and finishes at the first line matching `/end regexp/`.

+> [!TIP]
+> If the URL is part of a private repository, you can use a personal access token
+> to authenticate by saving the token to environment variable `GITHUB_TOKEN`.

 Omitting the the second regular expression will embed only the piece of text that matches `/regexp/`: